 In return, they offered to lift sanctions on trade in gold, precious metals and petrochemicals.
 Iran, which wants an easing of stringent oil and banking sanctions, dismissed that offer in meetings earlier this year.
 It says it is enriching uranium to 20 percent to fuel a medical research reactor in Tehran.

 Araqchi did not specify the 20-percent material but his comments implied that Tehran might refuse at least this part of the powers` demands.

 Since the Islamic Republic started producing 20-percent enriched uranium in 2010 it has produced more than the 240-250 kg (530-550 pounds) of uranium gas needed for a bomb, which Israel has suggested it sees as a "red line" for possible military action against Iran.

 But Iran has kept its 20-percent stockpile below this figure by converting some of the gas into oxide powder for reactor fuel.

-Iran says its nuclear program is a project to generate electricity.
-The United States and its allies have imposed wide-ranging sanctions on Iran`s banking, energy and shipping sectors to persuade it to curb the program.
+Iran says its nuclear programme is a project to generate electricity.
+The United States and its allies have imposed wide-ranging sanctions on Iran`s banking, energy and shipping sectors to persuade it to curb the programme.

-Iran has amassed stocks of low- and medium-enriched uranium gas - 6.8 metric tons and 186 kg respectively - that experts say would be enough for several bombs if processed further to weapons-grade material.
+Iran has amassed stocks of low- and medium-enriched uranium gas - 6.8 tonnes and 186 kg respectively - that experts say would be enough for several bombs if processed further to weapons-grade material.

-"Some rollback of the program, even if not done immediately, is really the only path to confidence and stability," Kemp wrote.
+"Some rollback of the programme, even if not done immediately, is really the only path to confidence and stability," Kemp wrote.

 Israel, which has been lobbying world powers to keep up sanctions against the Iranians and has threatened preemptive military action if it deems diplomacy a dead end, demands a total removal of Tehran`s enrichment uranium stockpiles along with a dismantling of its enrichment facilities.